 for the purpose of arranging for a person who requests a taxi to be provided with one;

-“Taxi Industry Development Account” means the account established as required by section 41(1);
+Taxi Industry Development Account means the account established as required by section 41(1);

-“taxi plates” means a set of taxi number plates issued under section 18 or 30I(2)(b);
+taxi plates means a set of taxi number plates issued under section 18 or 30I(2)(b);

-“use” as applied to taxi plates means to display, or to cause or permit another person to display, taxi plates on or in a vehicle.
+use as applied to taxi plates means to display, or to cause or permit another person to display, taxi plates on or in a vehicle.

 (2) The Director General may, by notice published in the Gazette declare vehicles of a specified class not to be taxis and may, by subsequent notice so published, amend or revoke any such declaration.